anttiluode/TUHAC/README.md

-## Claude and chatgpt were guiding me - a monke to develop:
+## Claude and chatgpt think they figured out what makes consciousness tick:

 ## Adaptive System Demonstrator: Universal Hub Architecture of Consciousness